nginx/unit-docs/source/installation.rst

         (:file:`<filename>.unit.so`).
 Also used for :ref:`build and install
         <installation-bld-src-emb>` commands.

-        The default value is the filename of the :option:`!--perl` executable.
+        The default value is the filename of the :option:`!<perl>` executable.

 To configure a module called :file:`perl-5.20.unit.so` for Perl |_| 5.20.2: